 The Committee on Appropriations recently announced that Community Project Funding (CPF) requests from Members of Congress will be considered by appropriators in the FY 2024 cycle.
 Each Member of Congress may submit up to 15 projects to the Appropriations Committee for consideration.

-The deadline to request community project funding for FY 2024 from the Office of Congressman Dean Phillips is Wednesday, March 15, 2023, at 6:00 PM ET.
-We cannot guarantee that requests submitted after the deadline will be considered.
+The deadline to request community project funding for FY 2024 from the Office of Congressman Dean Phillips has passed.

 Is this project located in Minnesota’s Third District?
 If not, will it serve the residents of Minnesota’s Third District?